Variables

 Shared Variables

-To reduce duplication of variables across multiple services within the same projects, shared variables can be created at the environment level and referenced by the services that need it.
-Creation of shared variables can be done via Project Settings.
+Shared variables help reduce duplication of variables across multiple services within the same project.
+They are defined at the project environment level and can be added in Project Settings > Shared Variables.

 To use a shared variable, either click the Share button and select the desired services, or visit the Variables tab within the service itself and click "Insert Shared Variable".